Our solutions for biogas cleaning

-Since biogas can not be used in cogeneration plants without cleaning, the percentage of humidity and all the compounds that can shorten the life of any equipment that uses biogas as fuel must be lowered.
+Biogas can not be used in cogeneration plants without being previously cleaned.
+This is why the percentage of humidity and all the compounds that can shorten the life of any equipment that uses biogas as fuel must be lowered.

 These plants involve parts such as:

 - System of pipes and equipment (condensate pot, foam separators, particle filters, gravel filters, etc.).